Obama, Congress heading for budget showdown over Syrian refugees

 Obama reiterated his commitment to accepting the 10,000 on Monday.

-While dozens of Republicans opposed Obama’s plan, only a few Democrats backed it.
+Many Democrats backed him.
 “When the world is experiencing a refugee crisis of a magnitude not seen since the end of World War Two, are we to abandon allies and partners awash with refugees and refuse to do our part?”
 Representative Adam Schiff asked.

 Congressional aides are negotiating the $1 trillion-plus spending bill, facing a Dec.
 11 deadline to avoid a government shutdown.

-A House Appropriations spokeswoman declined comment on what might end up in the legislation.
-A Senate Appropriations spokesman said Paris had heightened interest in the issue and the committee would address it in the coming weeks.
+A House Appropriations spokeswoman declined to comment on what might end up in the legislation.
+A spokesman for the Senate panel said Paris had heightened interest in the issue and the committee would address it in the coming weeks.

 It was not clear that a provision barring Syrians would be legal.
-The Immigration Act of 1965 banished national origin quotas, such as measures that once barred most immigrants from Asia.
+The Immigration Act of 1965 banished national origin quotas, such as measures that barred most immigrants from Asia and Eastern Europe earlier in the 20th century.

-“Barring refugees based on nationality raises serious questions regarding national origin discrimination and sets a dangerous precedent,” said Tom Jawetz, the liberal-leaning Center for American Progress’ vice president for immigration policy.
+“Barring refugees based on nationality raises serious questions regarding national origin discrimination and sets a dangerous precedent,” said Tom Jawetz, vice president for immigration policy at the liberal-leaning Center for American Progress.
+(Additional reporting by David Lawder)